-The Summary of Product Characteristics for the UK-licensed metolazone tablets Xaqua state that there is up to a two-fold difference in bioavailability compared to other (unlicensed, imported) metolazone preparations.
+The Summary of Product Characteristics for the UK-licensed metolazone tablets Xaqua state that there is up to a two-fold difference in bioavailability compared to another brand of metolazone.
+No comparative bioavailability studies have been conducted with the unlicensed (imported) preparations known to be predominantly used in the UK.
 A dose adjustment may be necessary and individualised titration based on patient’s response and tolerability is advised if switching from Xaqua tablets to another metolazone product, or vice versa.

 Recommendations from the MHRA in relation to prescribing of unlicensed medications state that if a UK licensed product can meet the clinical need, even if off-label, it should be used in preference of an unlicensed product.

 When initiating patients on metolazone the licensed Xaqua preparation should be prescribed.

 Consideration should be given to switching patients maintained on the unlicensed (imported) metolazone to the licensed product Xaqua.